kaarel-toomet/tunnelivana/README.md

 - There is no world choosing system yet, so if you have multiple worlds, you have to rename world folders
 - Close the game to save (requires a folder named `world`)
 - K to toggle if you can break or not
-- Tools are made from aluminum and each other
+- Tools are made from aluminum and each other.

 ## TODO
 - [ ] Save choosing system